-For those enrolled in Extra Help in 2020, generic prescription costs are no more than $3.60 each, and brand-name prescription costs are no more than $8.95 each.
+For those enrolled in Extra Help, generic prescription costs are no more than $3.60 each, and brand-name prescription costs are no more than $8.95 each.

 If you didn’t enroll in Part D when you first became eligible, you won’t have to pay the late enrollment penalty if approved for the program.
 Approval waives this cost if you would otherwise owe the penalty.

 What Are the Income and Resource Limits for Extra Help in 2021?

 Even if your income is higher than the limits, you should still apply for Extra Help if you think you qualify.
 Some scenarios where you’d still be eligible for Extra Help even though your income is over the limit include if you and/or your spouse:

 - Provide financial support for other family members currently living with you